Trustees of Columbia University in the City of New York: King's College

 The charter permitted Protestants to serve as governors but excluded Roman Catholics and Jews.
-Only three members would be Anglicans: the Archbishop of Canterbury, the rector of Trinity Church, and the President of Columbia University, and they were offset by four ex officio members selected from New York's Dutch Reformed Church, French Church, Lutheran Church, and Presbyterian Church.
+Only three members would be Anglicans: the Archbishop of Canterbury, the rector of Trinity Church, and the President of Columbia University, and they were offset by four ex officio members selected from New York's Dutch Reformed Church, French Protestant church, Lutheran Church, and Presbyterian Church.
 In practice, the board was dominated by Anglicans, members of the Trinity Church, and the Dutch Reformed Church.
 Of the fifty-nine men who served as governors, only three ex officio members were not from the Anglican or Dutch Reformed churches.

 More than half of the fifty-nine New Yorkers who served as governor made their livings as merchants.
 The next most common occupation among the governors was law (20 percent), followed by ministers (16 percent), and there was only one doctor.
 The governors met 102 times in 22 years and most meetings were attended by around fifteen governors.
 A quarter of the governors attended fewer than ten meetings, and another half were absent, leaving a core of sixteen governors.
 Academic matters such as faculty appointments, the curriculum, and admissions requirements were overseen by degree-bearing ministers, while governors drawing from the city's mercantile and legal ranks oversaw financial matters such as construction of collegiate buildings or the salary of the college steward.
 This informal division of duties survived the reorganization of the King's College into Columbia College and persisted into the 1960s.

 In terms of politics, the ratio of Loyalists to Patriots during the American Revolution among the governors was more than eight to one.
+The college was severely affected by the revolutionary war, which forced the college to shut down for eight years and a number of governors fled to Canada and the West Indies.

+Columbia College

+In 1784, it became the Board of Regents of Columbia College after the former King's College was reinstated.
+The 1784 charter also stipulated that eight of the seats on the board should be held by ranking state officials ex officio, with the remaining 24 regents to be appointed, two each, from the state's 12 counties, with only three places reserved for New York City residents.
+The number of regents was subsequently expanded to 33 by the New York State Legislature, with 20 of them residents of New York City, including a mix of prominent politicians and clergymen such as John Jay, Samuel Provoost, Leonard Lispenard, Gershom Mendes Seixas, and John Daniel Gros.

+It was renamed in a new 1787 charter as the Trustees of Columbia College in the City of New York, and the college was relieved of its duties as a state institution, returning to earlier status as a privately governed college serving the city.
+None of the college's trustees were to be state officials, and all replacements were to be elected by incumbent board members.
+Only until 1908 did the board start accepting alumni nominations.